syedsaud15/ola-ride-performance-analytics/README.md

 ---

-## Incremental Processing
+## Full and Incremental Loads

 The pipeline supports two execution modes.

 ### Full load

-A full load overwrites the target Delta table and partitions it by year and month:
+The full-load path creates or replaces the Gold Delta table.

 ```python
 gold.write \